 Here’s what you need to know to gamble in Illinois legally.

 Yes, Pritzker signed the Sports Wagering Act in June 2019.
 It includes:

-You can also place them at one of the state’s eight retail sportsbooks located at the following Illinois casinos:
+You can also register at one of the state’s eight retail sportsbooks at the following Illinois casino/OTB sites: